ethereum/fe/docs/src/spec/data_layout.md

 - **memory**: 256-bit address space where 256-bit values can be stored.
 Accessing higher memory slots increases gas cost.

-Each data type described in section 5 can be stored in these locations.
+Each [data type] can be stored in these locations.
 How data is stored is described in this section.

+[data type]: types.md